How Effective May Be Carb Blockers In Helping Lose Weight

 It is a highly elastic compound making it ideal for use in baked goods and breads giving them a desirable texture.
 It is added to these items, including shelf-stable convenience foods, to increase their rise, strength, and shelf life.
 Unfortunately, because of gluten’s elastic nature they are resistant to the digestive enzyme protease which is responsible for breaking it down.

 Intolerance VS Allergy

-Although gluten is a natural food substance it may lead to negative side effects in the body, especially for some specific segments of the population.
+Although gluten is a natural food substance, it may lead to negative side effects in the body, especially for some specific segments of the population.
 The incomplete breakdown of the substance, as mentioned previously, in the intestines allows peptides to form and cross the wall of the small intestines entering into the body.

-The substance entering the body can lead to an immune response by the body as it recognizes it as foreign and dangerous.
+The substance entering the body may lead to an immune response by the body as it recognizes it as foreign and dangerous.
 This is a basic cause, along with other factors, of one of three gluten sensitivity conditions; celiac disease, wheat allergy, or non-celiac gluten sensitivity.

 Non-Celiac Gluten Sensitivity

 Non-celiac gluten sensitivity, what is typically thought of when speaking of gluten intolerance, is a result of the same intestinal issues but is not associated with an autoimmune reactions as with celiac disease.
 Rather, symptoms which occur are headache, joint pain, and fatigue.